jtn-ms/image-classifier/README.md

 ## Dataset

-https://www.kaggle.com/c/state-farm-distracted-driver-detection is used as traning dataset, you should modify `sampledata.py` to fit your dataset.
+[Kaggle's State Farm Distracted Driver Detection](https://www.kaggle.com/c/state-farm-distracted-driver-detection) is used as traning dataset, you should modify `sampledata.py` to fit your dataset.

 ## Setup